wooga/locker/README.md

 authentication.

 The new node will immediately start participating in writes.
-It will return empty for keys where the lease has not yet been extended.
+It will return empty for keys where the lease has not yet been extended, eventually catching up and returning identical responses to the other nodes.

 #### Assumptions